ka-de/cringe.live/content/docs/yiff_toolkit/dataset_tools/_index.md

 ---

-A "small" collection of Python scripts that dataset curators might find handy.
+A "small" collection of Python and PowerShell scripts that dataset curators might find handy.

 {{< section details >}}